j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Talents.md

 ## Combat Talents
-- Spend Adrenaline to imbue weapon with MAGIC.
-It now do BONUS DAMAGE (a little) and maybe a BONUS EFFECT
 ### Tier I
 ##### EXPLOIT OPENING
 Once per turn, when an enemy is within reach of your Basic Attack and attempts to move out of reach, you may spend a Reaction to immediately make a Basic Attack against them.